 An e-hailing platform like Uber or Bolt connects passengers and drivers via a mobile app.
-It's more convenient than traditional transport options as passengers can control their routes and select specific destinations.
-It's also usually safer.
-Typically, payment is facilitated through the app, although some platforms do allow cash payments for trips.
+It offers more convenience than traditional transport options, giving passengers the ability to choose routes, track rides, and select destinations—all from their smartphones.
+Payments are usually processed through the app, though some services also accept cash.

 While there isn't such a specific product yet, as an e-hailing driver you should think of yourself as an entrepreneur who is running a business.
 Every business has risks that it needs to manage, and it's no different if you're a Bolt or Uber driver.
 Some of these risks include injury, disability and death, as well as vehicle damage, theft, protest action and third-party incidents.